-This map shows the volume of sales activity (the size of the dot) by suburb across the town, by property value segment (the slices of the pie).
-Most sales took place in the central CBD and surrounds.
-The higher valued properties (in the red and blue) saw most activity, but some lower-priced homes (green and orange) also saw registered sales activity, a potential sign of active (increased) supply and steady demand.
+This map shows the volume of sales activity (the size of the dot) by suburb across the town, by property value segment (slices of the pie).
+Most sales took place in the east and surrounds.
+The upper-middle valued properties (in the orange) saw most activity, but lower-priced homes (green) also saw some registered sales activity, a potential sign of active (increased) supply and steady demand.

 Access to credit is a significant boost or barrier to housing market growth.
-While some suburbs offer a range of housing price options; pinpointing product prices and types to specific areas; especially considering local affordability; is important to ensuring programme success.
+While some suburbs offer a range of housing price options; pinpointing product prices and types to specific areas, especially considering local affordability; is key to ensuring programme success.